GSA/digitalgov.gov/content/posts/2016-04-22-recap-how-to-overcome-cultural-resistance-to-agile-in-government.md

   - Census
   - DGU
   - DigitalGov University
+  - Recaps
   - United States Census Bureau
   - United States Patent and Trademark Office
   - USPTO
 ---

 Armed with the knowledge that ‘[most studies suggest that losses are twice as powerful, psychologically, as gains](https://en.wikipedia.org/wiki/Loss_aversion#cite_note-1),’ federal change agents can better prepare for possible cultural resistance as they begin to implement agile practices at their agencies.
 There are a variety of resistant-to-change personas (change is painful for most of us, but we dislike it in different ways) those seeking change will need to understand to be successful.
-Bill Brantley, ‘agile OG,’ from the U.S. Patent and Trademark Office, shared his experience with these personas with the participants on the [Agile/Lean Community’s first webinar](https://www.WHATEVER/event/how-to-overcome-cultural-resistance-to-agile-in-government/). {% img="https://s3.amazonaws.com/sitesusa/wp-content/uploads/sites/212/2016/03/600-x-400-Word-Agile-on-Wood-planks-TimArbaev-iStock-Thinkstock-512220768.jpg" alt="The word “Agile” in metallic gold letters on wood planks." %}
+Bill Brantley, ‘agile OG,’ from the U.S. Patent and Trademark Office, shared his experience with these personas with the participants on the [Agile/Lean Community’s first webinar](https://www.WHATEVER/event/how-to-overcome-cultural-resistance-to-agile-in-government/). {{< legacy-img src="https://s3.amazonaws.com/sitesusa/wp-content/uploads/sites/212/2016/03/600-x-400-Word-Agile-on-Wood-planks-TimArbaev-iStock-Thinkstock-512220768.jpg" alt="The word “Agile” in metallic gold letters on wood planks." caption="" >}}

 The personas range from active to passive resistance: